Slum clearance in South Africa: Ethnic divisions

 Reports in 1959 suggested that some slums vacated by native Africans, particularly in the city of Pretoria, were being subsequently populated by poor white families rather than being demolished.
-In contrast, some districts of a predominant white population had been known to expand into a location previously reserved for natives.
+In contrast, some districts of a predominantly white population had been known to expand into a location previously reserved for natives.
 On some occasions, churches were a victim of this expansion, having initially been built cheaply or at no cost and therefore not being entitled to much if any compensation, yet to reconstruct it in a new location "may cost several hundred times as much as the compensation received for the old", due to municipal laws requiring formal planning on new building construction.